 For online sessions, you’ll provide the art materials yourself.
 I’ll guide you recommended art supplies for the session.

 I’ll spend some time getting to know you and what’s bringing you to therapy at this time.
-Together, we’ll define what you want out of therapy and what healing looks like for you.
+Together, we’ll define what you want out of therapy and your specific goals.

 Sessions might begin with an art prompt that we come up with together.
 If you’re not sure where to start, I can suggest prompts that relate to your treatment.